Literary-Insights/blog/src/content/blog/How to Make Sh_t Happen_ Make more money, get in better shape, create epic relationships and control your life! - Sean Whalen.txt-1.md

 ---
-title: "How to Make Sh_t Happen_ Make more money, get in better shape, create epic relationships and control your life! - Sean Whalen"
+title: "How to Make Sh_t Happen Make more money, get in better shape, create epic relationships and control your life! - Sean Whalen"
-slug: how-to-make-sh_t-happen_-make-more-money-get-in-better-shape-create-epic-relationships-and-control-your-life-sean-whalen
+slug: how-to-make-sh_t-happen-make-more-money-get-in-better-shape-create-epic-relationships-and-control-your-life-sean-whalen
 tags:
   - book-summary
 excerpt: ""